iTwin/bis-schemas/Domains/Grids/grids.remarks.md

 ![IPlanGridSurface](./media/IPlanGridSurface.png)

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1. No geometry.
+1. Content: No geometry.
-2. Local Coordinates : defines the origin and direction for surfaces.
+2. Placement: Origin, Roll/Yaw/Pitch specified define the origin and direction for surfaces.

 ### SketchGridSystem

 A collection of surfaces that are **unconstrained** single curve extrusions, sharing the extrusion direction.
 Extrusion direction is driven by the grid's Z orientation.

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1. No geometry.
+1. Content: No geometry.
-2. Local Coordinates : defines the origin and direction for surfaces.
+2. Placement: Origin, Roll/Yaw/Pitch specified define the origin and direction for surfaces.

 ### OrthogonalGridSystem

 A collection of `PlanCartesianGridSurface`s.
 It has 2 axes: one `OrthogonalAxisX` and one `OrthogonalAxisY`.
 All surfaces in the X direction belong to `OrthogonalAxisX`.
 All those in the Y direction belong to `OrthogonalAxisY`.

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1. No geometry.
+1. Content: No geometry.
-1. Local Coordinates : defines the origin and direction for surfaces.
+2. Placement: Origin, Roll/Yaw/Pitch specified define the origin and direction for surfaces.

 ### RadialGridSystem

 A collection of `PlanRadialGridSurface` and `PlanCircumferentialGridSurface` elements.
 It has 2 axes: one `CircularAxis` and one `RadialAxis`.
 All `PlanCircumferentialGridSurface` are in the `CircularAxis`, all `PlanRadialGridSurface` in the `RadialAxis`.

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1.  no geometry.
+1. Content: No geometry.
-2. Local Coordinates : defines the origin and direction for surfaces.
+2. Placement: Origin, Roll/Yaw/Pitch specified define the origin and direction for surfaces.

 ### GridAxis